MicrosoftDocs/power-platform/power-virtual-agents/advanced-end-user-authentication.md

 # Add end-user authentication to a Power Virtual Agents bot

 You can enable user authentication directly within a Power Virtual Agents bot conversation.
-This means you can prompt a user to sign in using single sign-on, retrieve a user token for that user, and then use that token to retrieve the user's information from a back-end system.
+User authentication means you can prompt a user to sign in using single sign-on, retrieve a user token for that user, and then use that token to retrieve the user's information from a back-end system.

 > [!IMPORTANT]